kp7742/UE4Dumper/README.md

 ## Note
 - Use 32bit and 64bit Version on Respected Arch of Game.
+- Recommend to use in Training Mode for PUBG Mobile.
 - Some Games with Modified UE4 Might not Dump Correctly.
-- Recommend to use in Training Mode for PUBG Mobile.
+- For Modified Engines, You May Need Put Your Custom Offsets For That Game.
-- If it stuck during Generating SDK, Then Simple Stop it, Check Dump file and If needed then Try again.
+- If it stuck during Generating SDK, Then Simply Stop it, Check Dump file and If needed then Try again.

 ## How to use
 - You can Use latest precompiled Binaries from [HERE](https://github.com/kp7742/UE4Dumper/tree/master/libs/) or You Can build your Own.